TABurrows/taburrows.github.io/_docs/Auth0/glossary.md

 order: 1
 ---

+`Access Token`- an Authorization Credential in the form of an Opaque string or JWT used to access an API

+`Client ID` - Identification value given to your registered resource from Auth0

+`Client Secret` - Secret used by a client (application) to authenticate with the Authorization Server; it should be known only by the Client and the Authorization Server and must be sufficiently random to not be guessable

 `Authorization Server` - a Centralized Server that contributes to defining the Boundaries of a User's Access.
 For example, you authorization server can control the Data, Tasks and Features available to a User